Optimising gatsby‑image Even Further

 Articles

 In web development, image rendering is the process of displaying images on web pages.
-Although it sounds simple, images are one of the largest causes of slow loading, so this is a category that includes various techniques and best practices for optimising images for faster load times and better quality.
-This includes lazy loading, compression, and the use of modern image formats.
+Although that sounds simple, images are one of the most common causes of slow loading and poor user experience.
+This category covers the techniques used to optimise image delivery, including lazy loading, compression, responsive sizing, and modern image formats.

-Below you will find a subset of articles from my blog specifically about Image Rendering.
-Although this is a topic I've been working with for many years, it's fair to say that I've not written about it often.
-I've only managed to publish three articles about it, which you can see and read below.
+Below you will find a subset of articles from my blog specifically about Image Rendering, performance optimisation and Core Web Vitals.
+This is a topic I have worked with for many years, although it has not been one I have written about often.
+There are three articles collected here so far, which you can see and read below.

 gatsby‑image Even FurtherOptimise gatsby‑image further with sensible maxWidth, quality settings, native lazy loading, GraphQL image data, and avoiding oversized assets in Gatsby.